Miles Sanders Player Prop Bets for NFL Week 7 | Philadelphia vs. Las Vegas 10/24/2021

 Matchup vs. Las Vegas

-- The Raiders have the NFL's 25th-ranked defense against the run, surrendering 130.7 yards per game.
+- Allowing 130.7 rushing yards per game, the Raiders have the 25th-ranked run defense in the NFL.

-- This season the Raiders are ranked 24th in the league in rushing touchdowns conceded (seven).
+- The Raiders have allowed seven rushing touchdowns, 24th in the NFL.

 Recent Performances

-- In last week's matchup with the Buccaneers, Sanders ran for 56 yards on nine carries (averaging 6.2 yards per carry).
+- In last week's matchup against the Buccaneers, Sanders carried the ball nine times for 56 yards (6.2 yards per carry).

-- Over his last three outings, Sanders has rushed for 114 yards on 27 carries (38.0 ypg), with zero touchdowns.
+- Over his last three games, Sanders has 114 rushing yards on 27 carries (38.0 yards per game), with zero touchdowns.

+- He's also averaged 16.7 receiving yards per game, grabbing 10 passes for 50 yards.

 Sanders' Philadelphia Teammates